 The damages and dislocation caused by a disaster are expected to make some individuals think about filing bankruptcy.
 Below is a summary of certain applicable sections of the Bankruptcy Code and answers to common questions asked about bankruptcy.
 This outline is meant to only be a bankruptcy primer.
+It is not a substitute for seeking legal counsel.

-The current Bankruptcy Code was enacted in 1978 and has been amended a number of times since then.
+The current Bankruptcy Code was enacted in 1978 and has been amended periodically since then.
 The most significant amendments to the Bankruptcy Code were implemented in 2005 by the Bankruptcy Abuse Prevention and Consumer Protection Act (the "BAPCPA").
-The outline below is intended to highlight certain relevant provisions of the Bankruptcy Code and some of BAPCPA's changes to it; however, it is advisable for any storm victim considering bankruptcy to consult a qualified bankruptcy attorney.
+Any storm victim considering bankruptcy is advised to consult a qualified bankruptcy attorney.
 To the extent that state law is relevant, the emphasis is on Texas law.